Emptiness formation probability, Toeplitz determinants, and conformal field theory: The ferroelectric string as a conformal boundary condition

 $\mathcal{Z}_{\rm cyl}$ is the partition function of an infinite cylinder, and $\mathcal{Z}_{\rm cyl}^{(\rm slit)}$ is the partition function of an infinite cylinder with a slit inserted in the middle, as is shown in Fig.~\ref{fig:euclidean_cylinder}.
 In the open geometry the cylinders are replaced by strips, see Fig.~\ref{fig:euclidean_strip}.
-In both cases, the logarithmic EFP is given by the corresponding differences in free energies $F=-\log \mathcal{Z}$. \\ Then, from general arguments, we expect the LEFP to scale as
+Since the external boundary conditions are also free, there are no changes in boundary conditions.
+In both cases, the logarithmic EFP is given by the corresponding differences in free energies $F=-\log \mathcal{Z}$. \\ From general arguments, each free energy has to leading order a ``bulk'' contribution proportional to the area $L\times 2\tau$ of the cylinder (strip), but this contribution is cancelled in the ratio (\ref{eq:lefp_z}) defining the $\log EFP$.
+Then, there is a ``line'' contribution proportional to the boundary lengths, which are $2L+\ell$ for the slitted cylinder (strip), and $2 L$ for the cylinder (strip).
+Hence the leading contribution to the $\log EFP$ will be proportional to $\ell$.
+More precisely, we expect

-Notice that the bulk free energies are canceled in the ratio (\ref{eq:lefp_z}). $a_1$ is the line free energy contribution of the slit.
+$a_1$ is the lineic free energy contribution of the slit.
 Let us now explain the next two terms.
 As was first pointed out by Cardy and Peschel \cite{CardyPeschel}, the logarithmic divergence is a general consequence of the presence of corners in the partition functions we have to evaluate.
 Indeed, there are two corners with angle $2\pi$ in $\mathcal{Z}_{\rm cyl}^{(\rm slit)}$, and one $2\pi$ as well as two $\pi/2$ corners in $\mathcal{Z}_{\rm strip}^{(\rm slit)}$.
 The coefficient $b$ takes a simple form: for each corner with angle $\theta$ there is a contribution \cite{CardyPeschel}

 to the free energy. $c$ is the central charge of the corresponding conformal field theory, with $c=1/2$ for the Ising universality class. $h_{bcc}$ is the dimension of a possible boundary changing operator, but there are none here ($h_{bcc}=0$) since all boundaries are free.
-We therefore have $b_0=c/8=1/16$ in the periodic geometry, and $b_0=-c/16=-1/32$ in the open geometry. $f(\ell/L)$ is a universal function of the aspect ratio $\ell/L$, that we calculate in the next section. $a_0$ is a constant.
-Notice that both $a_1$ and $a_0$ are non-universal and therefore not accessible within CFT.
+We therefore have $b_0=c/8=1/16$ in the periodic geometry, and $b_0=-c/16=-1/32$ in the open geometry.
+The non-trivial function $f(\ell/L)$ of the aspect ratio $\ell/L$ is there because of the long-range correlations in our critical system.
+We calculate it in the next section using CFT. $a_0$ is a constant.
+Notice that both $a_1$ and $a_0$ are cutoff-dependent and therefore non-universal.
 We calculate them for the Ising chain in Sec.~\ref{sec:toeplitz}, using exact results on the asymptotics of Toeplitz and Toeplitz + Hankel determinants.